s13rw81/SDE_Interview_Prep/DSA_notes.md

 - Height of node x: The height of node x can be defined as the longest path from the node x to the leaf node.
 - A collection of disjoint trees is called a [forest](https://cdn.programiz.com/sites/tutorial2program/files/forest_0.png).

+### Binary Tree
+A _binary tree_ is a type of a tree data structure with atmost two children for each node.
+A node in a binary tree can have zero, one or two nodes and no more.

+Binary Tree Travarsal

+- Breadth First Search
+	- level order traversal
+- Depth First Search
+	- in order traversal
+	- pre order traversal
+	- post order traversal

 ---

 # Algorithms